 This guidance is intended for use when staff need to manage incidents that involve the use of online services.
 It encourages a safe and secure approach to the management of the incident.
-Incidents might involve illegal or inappropriate activities (see "User Actions" above).
+Incidents might involve illegal or inappropriate activities.

 Illegal Incidents